Green gaming: Video game firms make climate promises at UN

 —Microsoft plans to make 825,000 Xbox consoles that are carbon-neutral — or don’t cause any net increases in heat-trapping carbon dioxide — and to promote real-life sustainability activities through its massive-selling game Minecraft.

-—Angry Birds maker Rovio Entertainment is offsetting carbon emissions generated by players charging electronic devices.
+—Angry Birds maker Rovio Entertainment is offsetting carbon emissions generated by each of its daily, active players charging one mobile device per day for a year.

 —Game streaming giant Twitch, owned by Amazon, intends to spread sustainability messages through its platform.